stevegrunwell/technical-debt/slides.md

 Note:

-Some strategies that we can use to avoid taking on a ton of technical debt in the first place
+Now that we've covered common forms of technical debt and how we might address them, let's talk about how we can catch ourselves from getting back there again

 ----

 ### Recognize Trade-offs

-How likely is it that taking the easy way now will bite us later?
+How likely is it that taking<br>the easy way now will bite us later?

 Note:

 * As mentioned earlier, software is all about trade-offs
-* Remember: not all code is meant to last forever; be intentional about new debt
+* Remember: not all code is meant to last forever; be intentional about new debt, and know when you can and cannot compromise

 ----